piermorel/citation_explorer/README.md

 # citation_explorer

-This Matlab function uses Europe PubMed Central [RESTful web service](https://europepmc.org/RestfulWebService#sort) to extract references or citations from a given "seed" paper and recursively find reference/citations within those.
+This Matlab function uses Europe PubMed Central's [RESTful web service](https://europepmc.org/RestfulWebService#sort) to extract references or citations from a given "seed" paper and recursively find reference/citations within those.
 The relevant papers at each level can be crudely assessed by counting how many times they appear.

 ## Usage